daradib/openwebui-plugins/README.md

 Linkup Web Search is a tool that provides real-time web search capabilities with citations.

-The tool accepts two arguments from the model: query and depth.
+The tool accepts two required arguments from the model: query and depth.
 The depth is "standard" for quick, general queries or "deep" for comprehensive analysis.
+Optional arguments are exclude_domains, include_domains, from_date, and to_date.

 ### Setup

 After importing the tool into Open WebUI (Workspace - Tools), click the valves settings icon and set the Linkup API key.

 The tool can be configured to return search results for model grounding or a sourced answer for reduced model usage.
 When output type is set to "searchResults" (default), it returns the raw search results including content and emits a citation for each result.
-When output type is set to "sourcedAnswer", it returns an answer with a list of sources and emits a citation for each source.
+When output type is set to "sourcedAnswer", it returns an answer with a list of sources and emits a citation for each source. "searchResults" will generally provide more accurate model grounding, but use more model context.

 ## Perplexity Web Search (OpenRouter)